rht-labs/enablement-docs/facilitation/00-setup/README.md

 * Fun activities (e.g. a mini golf set and mini ping pong set)
 * Option to project build monitors (e.g. through Rasperry Pis) - organise extra monitors or bring projector
 * Think about capturing the Enablement by bringing, for example, GoPro Camera, 360 cameera, etc.
+* Monitors for pairing if not provided by the venue
+* Download all videos used in the training incase of WiFi connectivity issues

 ## Setting up the Room